 Lorraine Klaasen, the daughter of legendary South African Jazz singer Thandie Klaasen, is one of the few South African artists who have preserved the classic sound of Township Music, which continues to be the most distinctive sound to come out of South Africa.
-Born and raised in Soweto, Lorraine has electrified audiences worldwide with her dynamic stage presence and showmanship.
-Lorraine was influenced by South Africa's musical giants of the 1950's and 1960's, such as Miriam Makeba (who was a close friend of Lorraine and Thandie) as well as Dolly Rathebe, Dorothy Masuka, Sophie Mgcina and Busi Mhlongo who frequented her mother's home.
+Born and raised in Soweto, and now based in London, Ontario, Lorraine has electrified audiences worldwide with her dynamic stage presence and showmanship.

-In February 2008, Lorraine released the highly charged album Africa Calling on the Justin Time label.
+In February 2008, Lorraine released the highly charged album Africa Calling.
 Through working with South African record producer Mongezi Chris Ntaka, and featuring bassist Bakhiti Khumalo (who also memorably performed on Paul Simon's landmark album, Graceland), Lorraine accomplished her childhood dreams of taking Township music to the rest of the globe and making a truly African record that touches every heart & soul that beats the world over.

-Lorraine's new and most ambitious CD is entitled Nouvelle Journée and is also co-produced by Mongezi; it showcases some of the musical styles that Lorraine has not yet recorded in her long musical career.
+Lorraine's 2017 Juno Award nominated release Nouvelle Journée showcases some of the musical styles that Lorraine had not yet recorded in her long musical career.
 On this album she sings in the Tsonga, Sotho, isiZulu and Xhosa languages of South Africa as well as English and French.
-The repertoire is thought provoking – the importance of family, empathy, love and hope make up Nouvelle Journée.
-It's an optimistic, danceable record but also a lucid, sincere and engaging work.